 Q. What is RISING?

-A. RISING is a surge of art, music, performance and ceremony in the heart of Melbourne...
-In other words, it’s a new festival in Victoria’s cultural calendar.
-RISING will begin on the evening of the total lunar eclipse 26 May and run until 6 June 2021.
+A. RISING is a surge of art, music, performance and ceremony in the heart of Melbourne –a new festival in Victoria’s cultural calendar.
+Dates for RISING 2022 will be announced soon.

 Q. When will the program be announced?

 A. We’re building RISING’s 2022 program right now.
 Check out our 2021 program here

 Q. I’m not sure if RISING is for me.
 What kind of events will be in the program?

 A. RISING is for everyone.
 From visual art, installations, performance and live music to unique food events, we’ll have all kinds of experiences for you to enjoy whatever you’re into.